ad7002arjun/Paper-Rex-Team-no.-5-/paper-rex/README.md

 ## 📖 Project Description

-**Green Habits** is a web application built to manage and showcase team members.
+**Student Team Members Management Application** is a web application built to manage and showcase team members.
 It allows users to add members with profile photos, view all members in a card layout, and see full details of each member.
 The app is built with a React frontend and a Node.js + Express + MongoDB backend.

 ---